 Below is quick review of Warwick Conferences / University.
 Keep in mind that this is a first impressions from a four-day trip to a conference which simply hired the Warwick conference space.
 So if you’re interested in Warwick University, I would always recommend going on an open day.

 Warwick University is the most rural university I have ever visited.
 It’s my first true campus university (where the campus is basically a self-contained unit separate from a town or anything).
 There’s a lot of wildlife and nature but all the buildings are modern which gives it a utopian vibe and you get a sliver of woodland between some student accommodation and a lecture theatre which I personally found a bit odd.
-There’s also a lot car park and road to negotiate which I feel spoils the fact you’re technically close to nature.
+There’s also a lot of car park and road to negotiate which I feel spoils the fact you’re technically close to nature.
 If you want to go to uni in the nicest, prettiest, most modern car park you have ever seen, then Warwick is for you!*

 Pros: Modern and comfy in some beautiful English countryside.